tedmcn/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+Banks create the illusion that they are currently holding all assets given to them by investors and that any and everyone can withdraw all money they put in the bank.
+In truth, the money isn't always there, it's moving through the economy and will (hopefully) be there when someone wants to withdraw.

 2) What is the difference between a program and a process?

+A processes is a virtualized program.
+The two have a many-to-many relationship where a program can have many processes and vice-versa, but the main difference is the way that the OS treats the processes.
+They are given virtualized memory, storage and hardware access.
+Processes think they are alone and have full access to all resources.
+The main goal is to keep the isolated moving parts, isolated.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+The goal of process abstraction is to keep multiple processes from accessing the same resource at once.
+This would otherwise cause issues where process a asks the wifi card (for example) a question, and the response is then sent to process b when they ask a question at the same time.
+The abstraction creates the illusion, to the processes, that they have full access to all resources.

 4) What is the kernel?

+The kernel is responsible for very core OS operations such as creating threads, memory management, device management, as well as system calls.

 5) What is a daemon?

+A daemon is a kind of background process that is waiting for a trigger to be activated.

 ## Chapter 3